Student Investment Management Trust takes home 2021 Student Leadership Award

 What does it mean to have a future focus?
 For the Student Investment Management Trust (SIMT) it means creating a fund that gives future students from a variety of academic disciplines, real-world money management experience with real money in real time.

 SIMT started as the pipe-dream of three School of Business students in 2018 and has grown into a fully functional investment fund managed by students and focused on teaching the fundamentals of investing, ethics and professional money management.

 Set up for success

-Through their involvement with the SAIT Finance Club, cofounders Derek Yip, Rigel Raju and Garret Brisebois, noticed a demand from fellow students who wanted to broaden their skills beyond course concepts.
+Through their involvement with the, cofounders Derek Yip, Rigel Raju and Garret Brisebois, noticed a demand from fellow students who wanted to broaden their skills beyond course concepts.

 “We wanted to offer a chance for students to learn how to properly apply their knowledge and the theoretical course concepts beyond the classroom,” says Yip. “[The fund] is not your typical classroom because you’re collaborating with faculty, other students and also industry members.”

 With a desire to bridge that gap, the group formulated a plan to set up a fully functioning fund that recreated aspects of a real, professionally-managed investment fund.
 The group saw how similar funds at other institutions provided students with great professional prospects, and wanted to offer the same opportunities for students at SAIT.

 “We’re hoping the fund bridges the gap where students can use their experience from this program to get internships and jobs,” explains Brisebois.
 “It helps students to get a foot in the door and gives them that valuable real-world experience.”

 Real-world, real money

 Through trial and error the group found that the only way to provide the real-world experience students wanted was to allow them the opportunity to use actual money.